 • Best for: Single-layer ranch and bungalow tear-offs

-Our 10-yard can fits in a tight driveway for small shingle tear-offs while remaining within legal tonnage limits.
+Our 10-yard can fits in a tight driveway for shingle weight management during a single haul for roof tear-offs.

 Matte-black 20-yard roofing roll-off dumpster with steel ribbed sides and swinging rear door, sitting directly on the concrete driveway of a two-story Taylorsville home, asphalt shingle debris being loaded over the low wall, clean documentary lighting.